 How To Applying For study in Greece

-If you want to study in Greece at the undergraduate level, you must apply for admission through the Greece Hellenic Ministry of National Education and Religious Affairs in the month of July every year.
+Suppose you want to study in Greece at the undergraduate level.
+In that case, you must apply for admission through the Greece Hellenic Ministry of National Education and Religious Affairs in the month of July every year.
 And make sure you read the first Greece admission guideline Here.

-You also need all required documents and must be translated into Greek approved by the Hellenic Ministry and the Embassy of Greece in your home country.
-If you want to study at postgraduate you can send you all the documents directly to the university you have chosen.
+You also need all required documents which must be translated into Greek and approved by the Hellenic Ministry and the Embassy of Greece in your home country.
+If you want to study for a postgraduate you can send you all the documents directly to the university you have chosen.

-Although Greece is not part of the Lisbon convention so it is still possible you send a successful completion certificate to higher institutions of Greece.
+Although Greece is not part of the Lisbon convention so it is still possible for you to send a successful completion certificate to higher institutions in Greece.
 You also need to require proof of Greek or other languages in which you are going to study.
-Some universities and programs may have additional requirements depanding on-field and country.
+Some universities and programs may have additional requirements depanding on the field and country.

 Greece Study Visa

-Citizens of European Union countries do not require a visa to study in Greece, However, if you belong outside of the EU/EEA country you have to obtain a visa in your home country Greece embassy.
+Citizens of European Union countries do not require a visa to study in Greece, however, if you belong outside of the EU/EEA country you have to obtain a permit in your home country’s Greece embassy.
 In order to obtain a Greece visa, you first need an acceptance letter from Greece universities approved by the Greek Ministry of Education.

 Contact the Greece embassy in your home country or check the detail on the official website for how to apply for a Greece study visa.
-All applicant both from EU and Non-EU must prove that they have enough money to support yourself in Greece during the study period and they are in good health condition.
+All applicants from EU and Non-EU must prove that they have enough money to support themselves in Greece during the study period and are in good health condition.

 Greece Universities Tuition Fees